Mobile Apps Statistics To know 2023: Statistics & Facts

 Now that you’ve seen how individuals throughout the globe download apps, it’s time to look at how they use them.

-The typical mobile user uses their device for 3 hrs and 10 mins every day.
-Apps take up roughly 2 hrs & 51 mins of this time (applications make for an estimated 90 percent of smartphone usage).
+• The typical mobile user uses their device for 3 hrs and 10 mins every day.
+Apps take up roughly 2 hrs & 51 mins of this time (applications make up an estimated 90 percent of smartphone usage).

-If the typical mobile consumer has 80 apps, this indicates that greater than 62 percent of those apps aren’t used on a monthly basis.
+• If the typical mobile consumer has 80 apps, this indicates that more than 62 percent of those apps aren’t used on a monthly basis.

 Retention and Churn in Mobile Apps